-Section 7.1 looks at workflow management systems architectures by discussing the workflow reference architecture, an architectural blueprint for workflow management systems.
-Section 7.2 introduces flexible workflow management by an approach that facilitates the modification of process models while process instances are active.
+Section 8.1 looks at workflow management systems architectures by discussing the workflow reference architecture, an architectural blueprint for workflow management systems.

 Service-oriented architectures have gained increasing popularity recently.
-In Section 7.3, this new architecture paradigm as well as Web services as the current implementation of service-oriented architectures are sketched.
+In Section 8.2, this new architecture paradigm as well as Web services as the current implementation of service-oriented architectures are sketched.
 Web service composition is introduced as a realization vehicle for system workflows whose activities are realized by Web services.
-In Section 7.4, advanced service composition is investigated.
+In Section 8.3, advanced service composition is investigated.

-Data-driven approaches to the flexible enactment of business processes are discussed in Section 7.5.
+Data-driven approaches to the flexible enactment of business processes are discussed in Section 8.4.
 This approach for enactment of human interaction business processes uses data dependencies to control process enactment; it provides knowledge workers with options to design the enactment of their processes and provides additional flexibility without hampering the overall correctness of the business process.

-7.1 Workflow Management Architectures
+8.1 Workflow Management Architectures